Interpretable Deep Learning Methods for Multiview Learning: Real-World Experiments

-Figure \ref{fig:survival}A shows the KM curves for the clusters detected using the low-dimensional shared representation (first panel) and the reconstructed gene expression (middle panel) and methylation data (right panel).
+\cref{fig:survival} (A) shows the KM curves for the clusters detected using the low-dimensional shared representation (first panel) and the reconstructed gene expression (middle panel) and methylation data (right panel).
 From the KM plots, the 10-year survival curves for the clusters detected using the shared low-dimensional representation or the reconstructed methylation data are significantly different (p-value$=0.041$ and $0.032$, respectively, based on a log-rank test to compare survival curves).
-From Table 8 (Supplementary Material), the clusters (from shared low-dimensional representations) are significantly associated with ER, PgR, overall survival time, and 10-year survival event.
+As reported in \cref{tab: patients}, the clusters (from shared low-dimensional representations) are significantly associated with ER, PgR, overall survival time, and 10-year survival event.
 Individuals in Cluster 3 seemed to have worse survival outcomes compared to individuals in Cluster 0.
-In particular, the proportion of individuals in Cluster 3 with ER/PgR negative tumors was higher, the 10-year survival rate was lower (only 40\% of participants from Cluster 0 survived while 69\% of participants from Cluster 1 survived, Figure \ref{fig:survival}B ), and the average survival time was shorter compared to those in Cluster 1 (Figure \ref{fig:survival}C).
-Furthermore, the estimated unadjusted risk ratio for 10-year survival for those in Cluster 3 compared to those in Cluster 0 was 1.409 (Figure \ref{fig:survival}D 95\%CI: $1.686 - 2.894$, p-value$=0.04$), suggesting that being in Cluster 3 reduces your survival rate by a factor of 1.41 at each point during 10-year follow-up compared to Cluster 0.
+In particular, the proportion of individuals in Cluster 3 with ER/PgR negative tumors was higher, the 10-year survival rate was lower (only 40\% of participants from Cluster 0 survived while 69\% of participants from Cluster 1 survived, \cref{fig:survival} (B) ), and the average survival time was shorter compared to those in Cluster 1 (\cref{fig:survival} (C)).
+Furthermore, the estimated unadjusted risk ratio for 10-year survival for those in Cluster 3 compared to those in Cluster 0 was 1.409 (\cref{fig:survival} (D) 95\%CI: $1.686 - 2.894$, p-value$=0.04$), suggesting that being in Cluster 3 reduces your survival rate by a factor of 1.41 at each point during 10-year follow-up compared to Cluster 0.
 This effect persisted even after adjusting for age or age and ER status.
-Significantly enriched pathways (Figure \ref{fig:clusterPathways}) from our gene list and CpG sites (genes corresponding to the top $20\%$ CpG sites) included ECM, inflammatory response pathway, and pathways in cancer.
+Significantly enriched pathways, as shown in \cref{fig:clusterPathways}, from our gene list and CpG sites (genes corresponding to the top $20\%$ CpG sites) include ECM, inflammatory response pathway, and pathways in cancer.